 - Seedlings will emerge in 7-14 days depending on soil and weather conditions.

-- Thin to stand about 15 inches apart when large enough to handle.
+- Thin to stand about 15 inches apart when seedlings have two sets of leaves.

 How to Grow

 - Keep weeds under control during the growing season.
 Weeds compete with plants for water, space and nutrients, so control them by either cultivating often or use a mulch to prevent their germination.

 - Mulches also help retain soil moisture and maintain even soil temperatures.
 For annuals an organic mulch of shredded leaves lends a natural look to the bed and will improve the soil as it breaks down in time.
 Always keep mulches off a plant’s stems to prevent possible rot.